Work in the Netherlands

-The country we thank for giving us beer as they are the largest beer exporter in the world, exporting around 70% of the worlds bacon to us all around the globe and for flowers (that honestly brighten up our day) as they produce 75% of the world flower bulbs.
+Want to work in the country we thank for giving us beer?
+The Netherlands is the largest beer exporter in the world, exporting around 70% of the worlds bacon and producing around 75% of the worlds flower bulbs.

 Oost West Thuis Best (Home Sweet Home):

-You've secured you language job and now you are looking for your humble abode, a place to call your own.
+Looking for your humble abode, a place to call your own somewhere in this beautiful country?
 To make it easier for you we have a list of the average range of renting prices of apartments in the Netherlands.

 Average Price Range per Month:

-Having this knowledge under your belt should ease some worries so you can focus on starting you new life and new job working abroad.
+Having this knowledge under your belt should ease some worries so you can focus on starting your new life and new multilingual job here in the Netherlands.

 To help in your house hunt here are links to help the search:

 For residents in the Netherlands, they must pay tax on income earned here and abroad.
-BUT for non residents like you our working abroad trotters, you only need to pay tax on money you earn in the Netherlands.
+BUT for non-residents like you our multilingual trotters, you only need to pay tax on money you earn while you work in the Netherlands.

 In the Netherlands there are 4 tax brackets and depending on what you earn a year you will either pay: